👋! I am a second year PhD Economics Student at the University of Oregon, Eugene, USA.

 Background:

-I have a MPhil 🎓 in Economics from the University of Oxford, UK and a BSc 🎓 in Economics and Mathematics from LUMS, Pakistan.
+I have a MPhil 🎓 in Economics from the University of Oxford, UK where I received the Oxford-Sir Anwar Pervez Graduate Scholarship and a BSc 🎓 in Economics and Mathematics from Lahore University of Management Sciences (LUMS), Pakistan.

-In Pakistan, I have studied and worked in Karachi, Lahore and Islamabad.
-I worked at the Institute of Business Administration (IBA), Karachi as a Lecturer of Economics during 2020-2021 and at PIDE (Pakistan Institute of Development Economics: https://pide.org.pk/), Islamabad as a research fellow during 2021-2024.
+I have worked at the Institute of Business Administration (IBA), Karachi as a Lecturer of Economics during 2020-2021 and at PIDE (Pakistan Institute of Development Economics), Islamabad as a research fellow during 2021-2024.
 I also worked with the Asian Development Bank as a consultant during Janurary-June 2024.

 Research Interests 🔬: